4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 	- Combines multiple cores on a single piece of silicon(die)
 	- L3 Cache seems shared between cores
 - Advantages
 	- Higher Clock speeds, Greater efficiency and less traffic.
-In comparison to a unicore, multicore can tolerate more faults
+In comparison to a uni-core, multicore can tolerate more faults

 ## Chapter 2: Operating System